prvdmwrong/prvdmwrong/docs/index.md

     }
     ```

-Finally, preload your providers, then start Oh My Prvd, and you're off to the races:
+Finally, preload your providers, then start Prvd 'M Wrong, and you're off to the races:

 === "Luau"